mattbishop/fastify-allow/README.md

 This plugin adds an `Allow` header to all responses with routes that have registered handlers, regardless of the method they handle.
 It returns a `405 Not Allowed` response when a route has no supported method handler.
 This behaviour is different from Fastify's default behaviour, which is to return a `404 Not Found` for unhandled methods on a route.

-If a route has no registered method handlers, fastify-allow will send the usual `404 Not Found` response.
+If a route has no registered method handlers, fastify will still send the usual `404 Not Found` response.

 ### Install